saptarshibasu/azure-study/README.md

 * DevOps support
 * Scale up or out - manually or automatically
 * App Service is ISO, SOC, and PCI compliant
+* App Service backup and restore feature restrictions:
+  * App Service plan must be in the Standard, Premium or Isolated tier
+  * Azure storage account and container in the same subscription as the app need to be created
+  * Backups can be up to 10 GB of app and database content
+  * Backups of TLS enabled Azure Database for MySQL is not supported
+  * Backups of TLS enabled Azure Database for PostgreSQL is not supported
+  * A firewall enabled storage account as the destination is not supported

-## Azure Function
+* Azure Function
   * Large, long-running functions can cause unexpected timeout issues
   * A function can become large because of many Node.js dependencies.
 Importing dependencies can also cause increased load times that result in unexpected timeouts

 ## ARM Template